Introduction: Projection Mapping on a Wedding Cake

 Click on the mini option on the 'size', it gives you the size and recognises your projector.
 This will be shown on the Output Monitor of what you're projecting.

 The Output option gives you the many options such as Windowed, Full-screen & Advanced.
 This enables you to select, which of the computer display on the main Resolume output should be displayed.
-You are given the option to fill the screen or not.
+You are then given an option to fill the screen or not.

 Step 2: Advanced Output Settings